Largest Cell in Human Body Male in World

 Read About: Highest Peak of Western ghats

-The Largest cell in the humans
+Largest Cell in the Human Body

 The cell is defined as the smallest, most basic unit of life responsible for all life processes.
 Many scientists suggest that the sperm is a tiny cell in volume.
 The head of the sperm cell is 4 micrometers long, slightly smaller than the red blood cell (RBC).
 The size of the RBC was about 5 micrometers.
 The largest cell is the egg in the human body.
 The ovum, also called the egg cell, is the reproductive cell in a woman’s body.
 The egg is 20 times larger than a sperm cell and has a diameter of about 0.1 mm.
 The tallest cell in the human body is the nerve cell.